 - Do not burn trash, leaves, paper, cardboard, or plywood.

 - Avoid using softwood such as pine or cedar that likely pop and throw sparks.
 Use of seasoned hardwood is suggested.

 - Before starting the fire, make sure that the lid will still close to extinguish the fire in case of emergency.
 Do not overload.

 - Before you light the fire, check the wind direction.

 - Keep a fire extinguisher or garden hose nearby.

 Learn more about the Lafayette Fire Department's open burn policy.

 The use of all fireworks, including items such as sparklers, snakes, and smoke bombs, is prohibited within Lafayette city limits.
 Those in possession or caught using them will be ticketed.

-We encourage the community to safely enjoy the Waneka Lake firework display and celebration on July 4.
-Annual information can be found on the Lafayette Chamber of Commerce website.
+We encourage the community to safely enjoy the Independence Day Fun and Fireworks event at Waneka Lake on July 2, 2022.
+Find more information on the Lafayette Chamber of Commerce website.